Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas Futures Odds

-- Texas is fifth-best in college basketball in terms of its odds to win the national championship (+1300), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+1200), Texas is fifth-best in college basketball.
+It is the same according to the computer rankings.

-- The Longhorns have experienced the 75th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +1300.
+- In terms of their national championship odds, the Longhorns have experienced the 75th-biggest change this season, improving from +2200 at the start to +1200.

-- Based on its moneyline odds, Texas has a 7.1% chance of winning the national championship.
+- The implied probability of Texas winning the national championship, based on its +1200 moneyline odds, is 7.7%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.